-In this article, we want to teach you how to install an Apache web server on AlmaLinux 8.
+In this article, we want to teach you to install an Apache web server on AlmaLinux 8 and Set up the Apache Virtual Host file.

 To install the Apache web server on AlmaLinux 8 you need to follow these requirements first.